-Here’s an exciting business challenge which is great for building teamwork, initiative and creative thinking.
-And it’s ideal whether you’re a butcher, baker or candlestick-maker – or a shop or a firm of solicitors.
-You’ll take on an Apprentice-style challenge, competing with other businesses in the region to see how profitably you can invest £100!
+Here’s a team challenge with a difference.
+Great for building teamwork, initiative and creative thinking, it’s ideal whether you’re a butcher, baker or candlestick-maker – or a firm of solicitors.

 How it works